Illegal Alien terminology

 The 14th Amendment

-This website uses the correct term, illegal alien, for those who sneak into our country in violation of our immigration laws.
+We use the correct term, illegal alien, to describe those who sneak into our country in violation of our immigration laws.

-To clarify, an alien is any person who is not a citizen or national of the United States.
-An immigrant is an alien admitted to the United States as a lawful permanent resident.
+To clarify, An immigrant is an alien invited to enter the United States as a lawful permanent resident.
+An alien is any person who is not a citizen or national of the United States.

 An illegal alien is someone who enters the United States without immigration inspection or without an appropriate visa authorizing entry.